Helen Wan

 Helen Catherine Wan (born January 29, 1973) is a Taiwanese-American novelist and lawyer.
 She is the author of the 2013 novel The Partner Track, the story of a young Chinese-American woman poised to become the first minority female partner at a powerful, prestigious corporate law firm and the basis for the 2022 series Partner Track.

 Background

 Wan was born in California and raised near Washington, D.C. by parents Peter and Catherine Wan who were originally from Taiwan and had met there, immigrating to the United States in the 1960s.
 She also graduated from The Thomas Jefferson High School for Science and Technology, Amherst College, and The University of Virginia School of Law.

-Prior to becoming a full-time author and lecturer, she was Associate General Counsel at the Time Inc. division of Time Warner Inc. and a corporate and media attorney at the law firms Frankfurt Kurnit Klein & Selz, P.C. and Paul, Weiss, Rifkind, Wharton & Garrison LLP, and practised media and corporate law in New York City for over fifteen years.
+Prior to becoming a full-time author and lecturer, she was Associate General Counsel at the Time Inc. division of Time Warner Inc. and a corporate and media attorney at the law firms Frankfurt Kurnit Klein & Selz, P.C. and Paul, Weiss, Rifkind, Wharton & Garrison, and practised media and corporate law in New York City for over fifteen years.